 The British Council aims to work in ways which are culturally sensitive and respect the diverse nature of the people and locations in which we work.
-We recognise that there are many ways of taking care of and protecting children and adults, and we will seek to safeguard them in ways which are culturally sensitive and appropriate to the context.
+We will seek to safeguard children and adults in ways which are sensitive and appropriate to their context.